Azure/azure-sdk-for-js/sdk/eventhub/eventhubs-checkpointstore-blob/README.md

-# Azure Event Hubs Checkpoint Store Blob library for Javascript
+# Azure Checkpoint Store client library for Javascript using Storage Blobs

 An Azure Storage Blob solution to store checkpoints when using Event Hubs.